wongsingfo/comp-sys/docs/writing/template.md

 - We **describe each component in turn**.
 - Without loss of generality, we list the keys in **monotonically decreasing order** of popularity, i.e.,
 - We **define PASR (peak-to-average size ratio) to be** the ratio between the 95𝑡h percentile chunk size and the average chunk size within a track.
+- We **model** a video **as** a set of consecutive *video segments* or chunks
+- We thus set up a multipath proxy running MPTCP v0.90 on a server with 64-core 2.6GHz CPU, 128GB memory, and 64-bit Ubuntu 14.04 installed.

+## Algorithm

+- Specifically, we begin by probing two ratios adjacent to the current ratio, one slightly lower and one slightly higher, and proceed our search in the direction where we observe higher throughput.
+- These process types are (**in order of importance**):

 ## Conclusion